Updated March 24, 2023

 - As it is a very lightweight code, provides smooth execution.

-- Vendor-lock is the biggest drawback of Azure functions.
+- Vendor-lock is the biggest drawback of this function.

 - It is very difficult to run code deployed in Azure function outside the azure environment.

-- As the language used in function app such as java, NodeJS, etc are not specialized but code to establish a connection between resources is specific to azure.
+- The language used in function app such as java, NodeJS, etc are not specialized but the code to establish a connection between resources is specific to azure.

 This has been a guide to Azure Functions.
-Here we discuss the introduction to Azure functions along with the uses, how to write azure functions and advantages and disadvantages.
-You may also have a look at the following articles to learn more-
+Here we discuss the basic concept along with uses, how to write azure functions, advantages, and disadvantages.
+You may also have a look at the following articles to learn more –